The Sea Of Trees

 |Domestic Gross: $20,444||Overseas Gross: $882,718|

-The Sea Of Trees was fully financed by Ken Kao’s Waypoint Entertainment for $25 million and Ken Kao and Alex Walton’s newly formed international sales shingle Bloom took the project to the 2014 Cannes Film Festival for pre-sales.
+The budget for The Sea Of Trees was $25 million and it was fully financed by Ken Kao’s Waypoint Entertainment.
+Kao and Alex Walton’s newly formed international sales shingle Bloom took the project to the 2014 Cannes Film Festival for pre-sales.
 The Sea Of Trees was one of the hottest projects at the festival and sold out most of the world to major distributors within six days, which would limit Kao’s exposure to the budget.
 The film completed production in 2014 and landed a coveted competition slot at the 2015 Cannes Film Festival.
 The highly anticipated movie was snatched up a few days before its first screening by Roadside Attractions and Lionsgate, who would partner for domestic distribution.

 Then The Sea Of Trees screened to an audience, that laughed at the picture, booed it and it became the disaster of the festival.
 The film received the lowest jury score in 12 years, landing a 0.6 out of 4 stars — the worst since two entries in 2003 Les côtelettes (0.3) and the infamous The Brown Bunny (0.5).
 Any possible award or commercial prospects for the movie were deflated and the many distributors who snatched up the title were left with a turkey.